Typhoid breaks out in Syria's Yarmouk camp, situation desperate - U.N.

-LONDON (Thomson Reuters Foundation) - Typhoid has broken out among residents of the Yarmouk Palestinian refugee camp in Syria, the United Nations said on Wednesday, warning of further disease outbreaks unless aid reached the camp because of the appalling conditions there.
+LONDON, Aug 19 (Thomson Reuters Foundation) - Typhoid has broken out among residents of the Yarmouk Palestinian refugee camp in Syria, the United Nations said on Wednesday, warning of further disease outbreaks because of the appalling conditions there unless aid reaches the camp.

 Typhoid is contracted by drinking or eating contaminated matter and symptoms include nausea, fever, and abdominal pain.
 Untreated, the disease can lead to complications in the gut and head which can kill up to one in five patients.